OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 We do not share your data with third parties for marketing purposes.

 We are strongly committed to not sharing nonpublic information with third parties.
 In particular, we do not allow tracking by third-party websites you have not visited (including analytics services, advertising networks, and social platforms), nor do we share your information with any third parties for marketing purposes.
-Under this Policy, we may share your information only under particular situations, which you can learn more about in the “When May We Share Your Information” section of this Privacy Policy.
+Under this Policy, we may share your information only under particular situations, which you can learn more about in the "When May We Share Your Information" section of this Privacy Policy.

 Because we protect all users in this manner, we do not change our behavior in response to a web browser's "do not track" signal.